eeditiones/tei-publisher-faq/content/webcomponents/custom-events.md

 ### Using utility methods

-Beginning with version **1.13.0** of pb-components, there's a utility class which can be used to simplify the code above:
+Beginning with version **1.14.1** of pb-components ([check your version](/webcomponents/version-upgrade)), there's a utility class which can be used to simplify the code above:

 ```html
 <script>